HypothesisWorks/hypothesis/hypothesis-python/docs/development.rst

   excludes things which are end-of-life upstream, or have an unstable API.
 - We would like to drop Python 2 support when it reaches end of life in 2020.
 Ongoing support is likely to depend on commercial funding.
-- We intend to support PyPy3 as soon as it supports a recent enough version of Python 3.
-See :issue:`602`.